 Other expenses include proper housing, food, toys that are regularly rotated in and out of the cage, and veterinary costs.
 The great green macaw is also prone to certain health issues.

 Common Health Problems

-The Great Green Macaw is susceptible to several health issues.
-Proventricular dilation, also known as Macaw wasting disease, is a virus that affects the nervous system.
-Symptoms include appetite loss, weakness, weight loss, and head tremors.
+The great green macaw is susceptible to several health issues.
+Proventricular dilatation, also known as macaw wasting disease, is a virus that affects the nervous system.
+Signs include appetite loss, weakness, weight loss, and head tremors.
 There is no cure for this condition.
-The symptoms are treated with supportive care.
+The signs are treated with supportive care.

 Psittacosis is an infectious disease that can be passed from the bird to humans.
-Symptoms to watch for are lethargy, difficulty breathing, diarrhea, and weight loss.
-Beak malocclusion, sometimes called “scissor beak,” occurs when the upper and lower beak doesn’t close properly, resulting in an uneven beak.
-If you notice any signs of illness or strange behavior in your Macaw, a trip to the vet is in order.
+Signs to watch for are lethargy, difficulty breathing, diarrhea, and weight loss.
+Beak malocclusion, sometimes called “scissor beak”, occurs when the upper and lower beak doesn’t close properly, resulting in an uneven beak.
+If you notice any signs of illness or strange behavior in your macaw, a trip to the vet is in order.